-Revenue from central laboratory business is primarily generated through the sales of our cancer therapy selection test to individual patient customers.
+Revenue from central laboratory business is primarily generated through the sales of our cancer therapy selection test to individual patients.
 Individual patients prepay the consideration in full, and the transaction price for each contract is fixed at contract inception.

 Patients can choose to purchase a single cancer therapy selection test or a package which consists of multiple cancer therapy selection tests of the same type or a combination of different types of cancer therapy selection tests.
 Each cancer therapy selection test represents a single performance obligation.
 Revenue is allocated to each performance obligation based on the relative standalone selling price method.
-We record revenue at a point in time when each cancer therapy selection testing report is delivered to the patient.
+We record revenue at a point in time when each cancer therapy selection test report is delivered to the patient.

 We launched cancer therapy selection testing packages ("Monitoring Packages") in 2017.
 Each monitoring package contains a fixed number of the same type cancer therapy selection tests which can be used up to two years from purchase date.
 Based on historical usage rates, a portion of the cancer therapy selection tests within the Monitoring Packages are not expected to be used by the patient prior to expiration, referred to as a "breakage."
 We recognize the expected breakage amount as revenue in proportion to the total number of tests expected to be performed for patients prior to the expiration date.
-If we are not expected to be entitled to a breakage amount due to the lack of historical experience, the expected breakage amount is recognized as revenue at the end of the two-year period when the monitoring package expires.
-We evaluate our breakage estimates periodically based upon our historical experience with each type of Monitoring Packages recent usage pattern prior to the expiration period.
+If we are not expected to be entitled to a breakage amount due to the lack of historical experience, the expected breakage amount is recognized as revenue at the end of two year period when the monitoring package expires.
+We evaluate our breakage estimates periodically based upon our historical experience with each type of Monitoring Packages and other factors, such as recent usage pattern prior to the expiration period.
 The historical usage rates may not be reflective of the actual usage rates due to changes in patient behavior and medical advancements.
 The determination of whether we have accumulated sufficient historical experience to determine breakage amount and changes in the actual patients' usage rates may significantly impact the amount of breakage revenue recognized for the period.
-We changed our estimates of the entitlement of breakage amount in 2019 as we concluded that we have sufficient historical experience to estimate breakage.
-We recognized breakage income of RMB14.7 million, RMB11.9 million and RMB14.2 million (US\$2.2 million) for 2019, 2020 and 2021, respectively.